JerichoCruz/kafka-fda-pipeline/README.md

 ```

 Note: This is pointing to private server, we need to change server.properties so that it can run on a public IP.
-You cannot access your private DNS from your local computer unless you're on the same network.
+You cannot access your AWS instance by EC2 hostname / private IP DNS name from outside the AWS VPC.

 #### 14. Modify server.properties
 ```